Prashantkhobragade/MCQ-Mastermind/README.md

 ## 🤝 Contributing

-We welcome wizards and witches from all houses!
+I welcome wizards and witches from all houses!
 Feel free to open a pull request.
 For major changes, please open an issue first to discuss what you would like to change.

 ## 🎉 Final Words

-We hope you enjoy using MCQ Mastermind as much as we enjoyed brewing it.
+I hope you enjoy using MCQ Mastermind as much as we enjoyed brewing it.
 Happy quizzing!